AnswerDotAI/nbz/README.md

 Check out the [video
 demo](https://www.loom.com/share/5bbc2abcc73d45498be4259cb108dc64?sid=4b367d88-a20d-45d2-bea7-e569959e9e35)!

-[nbdev](https://nbdev.fast.ai/) is an incredible software development environment.
+[nbdev](https://nbdev.fast.ai/) (*pronounced ‘en-bee-zed’*) is an incredible software development environment.
 You write code in notebooks and it exports the result to Python flatfiles.
 It also handles documentation, version releases, and so much more.

 The goal of this project is to do the following, with items 2 and 3 being potential targets for upstream changes to nbdev: